SuperM22/GasSentinel/README.md

 # GasSentinel
-Group project for IoT, ECS Master's degree Sapienza
+Group project for IoT Algorithm and Services, ECS Master's degree Sapienza.
 ## Group members
 <a href="https://www.linkedin.com/in/domenico-lattari-0947b9225/">Domenico Cesare Lattari</a>
 <a href="https://www.linkedin.com/in/shlok-bharuka-890554222/">Shlok Bharuka</a>

 ## Brief description
 This project aims to develop an IoT-based gas detection and alert system using the ESP32-S3 board and the MQ2 gas sensor.
-The MQ2 sensor is capable of detecting a variety of gases, including but not limited to, LPG, smoke, propane, methane, alcohol, hydrogen, and carbon monoxide, making it an excellent choice for a gas leakage detector.
+The MQ2 sensor is capable of detecting a variety of gases, including but not limited to, LPG, smoke, propane, methane, alcohol, hydrogen, and carbon monoxide.
+Although the sensor senses many gases we are only going to calibrate it to sense LPG.
-The ESP32-S3 board, with its WiFi and Bluetooth capabilities, serves as the brain of the system.
+The ESP32-S3 board, with its WiFi and LoRA capabilities, serves as the brain of the system.
 It reads the analog output from the MQ2 sensor, converts it to a digital value, and then processes this data to determine the presence and concentration of gas.
 When a gas leak is detected, the system triggers an alert.
-This alert will be in the form of a local alarm, such as a LED, and a remote notification, that will be sent through an email.
+A remote notification will be sent through an email.
-The alert is going to be triggered in all the neighbours devices, throughout the usage of LoRA.
+The alert is going to be triggered in all the neighbouring devices, throughout the usage of LoRA.
+You can configure the application according to your needs:
+- Wifi can be switched on or off.
+- Neighbour alerts can be switched off (LoRA recieve off).

-##Running the project
+## Running the project
 ### 1. Clone the Repository
 First, clone the repository to your local machine using the following command:
 ```sh